SpiNNakerManchester/SpiNNer/README.md

 * Illuminate an LED on boards to be connected
 * Read instructions using text-to-speech
 * Colour code diagrams by wire-length
+* Check the wiring of a running system

 Requires:
 * pygame